abcnorio/nspawn-aiml/Readme.md

 ls -la /dev|grep nvidia
 ```

-Each time you boot the computer this script should be run, otherwise if device entries are missing the container cannot access the GPU properly.
+Each time you boot the computer or before you start the container this script should be run.
+Otherwise if device entries are missing the container cannot access the GPU properly and won't even start.
 We switch back to the running container and prepare the NVIDIA drivers.